Welcome to Old Bike Mart, the subscription-only newspaper with the UK’s largest selection of classic motorcycle classified ads.

-Here’s a taste of what to expect in issue 411…
+Here’s a taste of what to expect in issue 412…

-NINE YEARS THAT ROCKED THE WORLD | Pete Kelly looks back over the first nine eventful years of the Isle of Man TT, from Honda’s first 125cc foray on to the Clypse course in 1959, until Mike Hailwood’s record-shattering TT victories in 1967.
+Nine years that rocked the world… | Pete Kelly continues his look back over the first nine eventful years, from Honda’s first 125cc foray on to the Clypse course in 1959 until Mike Hailwood’s record-shattering TT victories in 1967.

 PLUS | The UK’s biggest selection of classic motorcycle classified ads!
 Discover some of our readers’ tales, look back at some of the highlights from the greatest classic motorcycle shows, and make a date for upcoming events in your classic calendar!

 Although news in the classic world has, of late, been of a fairly light and positive nature, a couple of things have popped up within the last few days (as I write this, the last couple of weeks as you read it) that maybe aren’t quite so optimistic, certainly at first glance.

 Initially it’s the news about the Sunbeam MCC’s Pioneer Run changes, in which the club has decided to make some alterations that can make the run flow more easily, and reduce the level of aggravation that entrants undergo thanks to the heavy traffic conditions on the route.

 This all sounds very positive until you discover that, within the changes, is the fact that the route tweak that was applied last year to avoid the junction on the A23 (that saw slow-moving veteran vehicles merging with much-faster traffic) resulted in the A259 coast road being used for the final run into Brighton, was actually seen as being equally frustrating.